maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 reportWebVitals();
 ```

-In the `Index.js` we made some necessary imports like the `ContractKitProvider`, `Alfajore`s, and `NetworkNames` from the use-contract kit.
+In the `Index.js,` we made some necessary imports like the `ContractKitProvider`, `Alfajores`, and `NetworkNames` from the `use-contractkit` library.

-Next, we wrapped our `ContractKitProvider` around the app Component to enable our app to connect to the celo test network.
+Next, we wrapped our `ContractKitProvider` around the `app` component to enable our app to connect to the Celo test network.

 [Click here](https://docs.celo.org/developer/contractkit) to learn more about ContractKit

 ### Hooks

-In our hooks folder, we have three files, `useBalance`, `useContract` and `useMinterContract`.
+In our hooks folder, we have three files, `useBalance.js`, `useContract.js` and `useMinterContract.js`.

-For the useBalance.js file,
+For the `useBalance.js` file:

 ```javascript
 import { useState, useEffect, useCallback } from "react";